DOMjudge/domjudge/doc/manual/config-advanced.rst

   team's numeric ID as shown in the DOMjudge interface.
 - *Contest Banners*: a page-wide banner can be shown on the public scoreboard if that image is placed in `public/images/banners/1.png` where *1* is the contest's numeric ID as shown in the DOMjudge interface.
+Alternatively, you can place a file at `public/images/banner.png` which will be used as a banner for all contests.
+Contest-specific banners always have priority.

 .. note::